tholden/RobustRealRateRulesReplication/README.md

   - Tom D. Holden
 ---

-# README document for the replication code for the paper "Robust Real Rate Rules" by Tom D. Holden, to be published in Econometrica
+# README document for the replication code for the paper "Robust Real Rate Rules" by [Tom D. Holden](https://www.tholden.org/), to be published in Econometrica

 **Tom D. Holden**

 *The views expressed in this document are those of the author and do not represent the views of the Deutsche Bundesbank, the Eurosystem or its staﬀ.*

+This document and the corresponding code and data originate from [the GitHub repository here](https://github.com/tholden/RobustRealRateRulesReplication).

 ## Overview